-By the 1888-1889 winter season, 350 Commonwealth was purchased from Arthur Gove by Louis Wolf, He was unmarried and lived at 350 Commonwealth with his mother, Barbara (Babette) (Edlinger) Wolf, the widow of Julius Wolf.
-Louis Wolf (and probably Barbara Wolf) previously had lived at 327 Columbus with his brother-in-law and sister, Nathan Baer and Rosa (Wolf) Baer.
+On June 22, 1888, 350 Commonwealth was purchased from Arthur Gove by Louis Wolf, He was unmarried and lived at 350 Commonwealth with his mother, Barbara (Babette) (Edlinger) Wolf, the widow of Julius Wolf.
+Louis Wolf (and probably Barbara Wolf) previously had lived at 327 Columbus with Louis Wolf’s brother-in-law and sister, Nathan Baer and Rosa (Wolf) Baer.
 Nathan Baer was a jeweller.

 Barbara Wolf died in March of 1893 and Louis Wolf continued to live at 350 Commonwealth.

 Nathan and Rosa (Wolf) Baer divorced and by 1894, Rosa Baer and their son, Julius Irving Baer, had moved to 350 Commonwealth to live with Louis Wolf.
 Julius Baer was a clerk and later a partner in Louis Wolf’s importing business.

 Rosa Baer married again in January of 1896 to Charles H. Andrews, a retired editor of the Boston Herald.
 After their marriage, they lived at 401 Beacon.
 Julius Baer continued to live at 350 Commonwealth with his uncle.

 Charles Andrews died in June of 1897 and Rosa (Wolf) Baer Andrews married again to George Edward Hale, a retired cigar store owner.
 By June of 1900, at the time of the 1900 US Census, they were living at the Hotel Westminster (southeast corner of St. James and Trinity Place).